-The teachers do generally make attempts to help; they're just not always effective ones.
+The faculty do generally make attempts to help; they're just not always effective ones.
 But parents?
 Forget it.
-They are always portrayed as either useless, pretentious or overprotective of their kids, setting hypocritical double standards for children and teachers and going for Frivolous Lawsuits about twice per episode.
+They are always portrayed as either useless, pretentious, or overprotective of their kids, setting hypocritical double standards for children and teachers, and going for Frivolous Lawsuits about twice per episode.
 In most cases, this undermined every effort made, successful or not.

 Harvey has it Played for Laughs as part of his character; he's completely clueless about what's going around and how to react.